1. Overview

 B-tree is a tree data structure.
 In this tree structure, data is stored in the form of nodes and leaves.
 B-tree is known as a self-balanced sorted search tree.
 It’s a more complex and updated version of the binary search tree (BST) with additional tree properties.

 The main difference between a binary search tree and a B-tree is that a B-tree can have multiple children nodes for a parent node.
-However, a binary search tree can contain only two children nodes for a parent node.
+However, a binary search tree can contain only two child nodes for a parent node.

 Unlike a binary search tree, a B-tree can have multiple keys in a node.
 The number of keys and the number of children for any node depends on the order of the B-tree.
 Keys are the values that are stored at any node.
 Let’s take a look at an example of B-tree: